 Brown adds, “They’re in our room, they’re safe, they’re well-supervised, and they have fun.”

-The Richmond chapter of Jack & Jill of America – a national organization focused on fostering leadership development and civic engagement among African American children – sponsors the Richmond Renaissance Junior Cotillion (RRJC), which includes etiquette and communication workshops along with dance lessons.
+The James River Virginia Chapter of Jack & Jill of America – a national organization focused on fostering leadership development and civic engagement among African American children – sponsors the Richmond Renaissance Junior Cotillion (RRJC), which includes etiquette and communication workshops along with dance lessons.

 “The dance itself is a fun production, but the hope is that the workshops teach students to believe they are brilliant, they are poised, and that they can do this in every setting,” says Lenita Wesson, editor and communications chair for the local chapter.
 “It is important that our kids learn to be strong, compassionate and fully aware of what they are capable of doing and who they are capable of being.”